-We will be addressing 3 COMMONLY OVERLOOKED MOBILITY CONSTRAINTS to a successful front rack position and more importantly, 3 WAYS TO FIX THEM.
+We will be addressing 3 commonly overlooked front rack mobility constraints and more importantly, 3 ways to fix them.
 Yes, thoracic extension and shoulder flexion limitations are often times the biggest culprits, but let’s not forgot to address wrist, elbow, and transverse plane shoulder mobility as well.

 Self Mobilization for Wrist Extension

 In order to get into a proper front rack position, you need good wrist extension mobility.
 ENOUGH WITH ALL THESE BANDED MOBILIZATIONS FOR WRIST EXTENSION!
 All you need is your other hand!
 It’s more specific, you get better joint play, and you can find YOUR specific joint restriction.

 If a specific motion (in this case wrist extension) is limited, it can be caused by one of 3 things: soft tissue restrictions like muscles, joint restrictions like the joint capsule, and/or bone.
 Soft tissue restrictions can be treated by a physical therapist with techniques like soft tissue mobilizations (STM) via strumming, rolfing, tac-and-go, active release, or instrument-assisted STM (i.e. graston method).
 Similarly, joint capsule restrictions can be treated by a physical therapist via joint mobilizations.
 Specifically for the wrist, the proximal row of carpal bones in your hand is comprised of the scaphoid, lunate, triquetrum, and pisiform.
 When you move your wrist into extension, these bones GLIDE relatively in the PALMAR direction, or towards your palm.
 In order to increase wrist extension, you want to mobilize these bones in the PALMAR direction (towards the ground in this example)